Mirantis/mke-docs/content/docs/concepts/cni.md

 ## Network configuration

+MKE 4 dministrators use Tigera Operator to configure the networking for their Kubernetes cluster.
+The networking is configured using a YAML file that administrators apply to their cluster using the `mkectl apply` command

+{{< callout type="info" >}}
+Previously, CNI cofiguration for bootstrapping or post-bootstrapping was performed using MKE.
+Now, however, MKE CNI configuration is only applicable for bootstrapping the cluster, with all necessary subsequent CNI configuration changes taking place through direct interaction with Tigera Operator.
+{{< /callout >}}

 The following table includes details on all of the configurable `network` fields.

 | Field | Description | Values |  Default |
 |-------|-------------|--------|----------|